About Langdon Court

 Nothing captures the soothing beauty of Devon like Langdon Court.
 Our gardens invite lazy days, our hotel celebrates the art of hospitality whilst on our doorstep there is an abundance to explore.
 The endless countryside, a spectacular coastline, ancient market towns filled with character and a vibrant culinary scene are all within easy reach.

 A countryside escape

-There is nothing quite like having a country house to yourself, it’s about enjoying life’s luxuries without the crowds.
-Days are designed around you whilst Langdon’s relaxed house party vibe sets the perfect tone.
-You can chill out in the gardens, head to the nearby beach for a spot of rock pooling in our vintage Mini Moke or take a walk through some of the most stunning countryside you will ever experience.
-We can arrange horse-riding, antiquing and so much more.
+There is nothing quite like having a Country House Hotel to yourself, it’s about enjoying life’s luxuries without the crowds.
+Days are designed around you whilst Langdon’s relaxed welcoming vibe sets the perfect tone.
+You can chill out in the gardens, head to the nearby beach for a spot of rock pooling in our vintage Mini Moke or take a walk through some of the most stunning countryside paths you will ever experience.
+We can arrange horse riding, antiquing and so much more.

-Inside we have a decadent private cinema, a cosseting library, light-filled conservatory and spacious reception rooms (that is if you can tear yourself away from your bedroom).
-Food takes centre stage here at Langdon Court with each meal not only demonstrating the creative flair of our chef but also the incredible provenance of the local ingredients, the fresh of fresh seafood is a highlight.
+Inside we have a decedent film room, a cosseting library, a light-filled conservatory and spacious reception rooms (that is if you can tear yourself away from your bedroom).
+Food takes centre stage here at Langdon Court, with each meal not only demonstrating the creative flair of our chef but also the incredible provenance of the local ingredients, our locally sourced fresh seafood is definitely a highlight.
 Make sure to try out the chef’s table in our spectacular kitchen.

 Our corner of devon